 Take note that the symptoms of GERD can vary from person to person, but common manifestations include the following:

-Diagnosing gastroesophageal reflux disease involves a detailed medical history, physical examination, and possibly additional tests such as an esophageal manometry, upper endoscopy, or a pH monitoring study.
-These procedures can help evaluate the severity of the condition, identify potential complications, and guide treatment decisions.
+Diagnosing gastroesophageal reflux disease involves a detailed medical history, physical examination, and possibly additional tests such as an esophageal manometry, upper endoscopy, abdominal ultrasound, etc. These procedures can help evaluate the severity of the condition, identify potential complications, and guide treatment decisions.

 Esophagitis